akshat-tec/Transport-management-system/README.md

 To set up the Transport Management System locally, follow these steps:

-1. Clone the repository: git clone https://github.com/yourusername/transport-management-system.git
+1. Clone the repository: git clone https://github.com/akshat-tec/Transport-management-system.git

-2. Navigate to the project directory: cd transport-management-system
+2. Navigate to the project directory: cd Transport-management-system

 3. Compile the code: javac Main.java